Skip to content

 'Had Couperus been born 10 years later, he wouldn't have needed all that packaging'

 Director Ivo van Hove chose the 'books of little souls' cycle as the conclusion of the Couperus triptych at Toneelgroep Amsterdam.
 He previously directed 'Silent Power' (2015) and 'The things that pass' (2016).
 Dramaturg Koen Tachelet adapted Couperus' Magnum Opus for the theatre.
-The books 'The Little Souls', 'Late Life', 'Twilight of Souls' and 'Sacred Knowing' together form the cycle 'The Books of...
+The books 'The Little Souls', 'The Late Life', 'Twilight of Souls' and 'The Sacred Knowing' together form the cycle 'The Books of...

 String theory inspires organ concert: Peter Eötvös conducts KCO in Multiverse

-On Thursday 19 October, Peter Eötvös will conduct the Royal Concertgebouw Orchestra in the Dutch premiere of his organ concerto Multiversum, which he commissioned for the company.
+On Thursday 19 October, Peter Eötvös conducts the Royal Concertgebouw Orchestra in the Dutch premiere of his organ concerto Multiversum, which he commissioned for the company.
 His brand new composition is flanked by works by György Ligeti and Claude Vivier.
 Transylvania's rich musical tradition Hungarian composer and conductor Peter Eötvös (Székelyudvarhely, 1944) grew up in Transylvania.
 Towards the end of...

 The theatre world is divided, but not diverse.
 A call to authors.